 Your Parish Council

-Corsenside Parish Council has upto seven Councillors served by a Clerk, we meet once a month except for August, usually on the first Monday, and notification of this is put on the Parish notice boards and on this website.
-Parish Council meetings are open and all are welcome to attend.
-A wide range of topics are considered which affect the local community.
-We are also consulted by Tynedale District Council on all planning applications.
+Corsenside Parish Council (CPC) has up to seven councillors and is served by a part-time clerk.
+We meet monthly, except for August, usually on the first Monday.
+Notification and minutes of meetings are posted on the parish notice boards and website.
+Our meetings are open to the public and everyone is welcome to attend.
+We consider a wide range of topics that affect the local community.
+We are also consulted by Northumberland County Council on all local planning applications.

 Members of the public should feel free to join the meetings, to find out when the next one is to be held please check the Meetings section of this website where the agenda will be available to view.
 If there is anything you would like added to a future agenda for discussion please contact the Clerk.